 Wrongful Death – MN Lawyers

-Our wrongful death attorneys represent the families of people who are killed in an accident as a result of another person’s negligence.
-The wrongful death cases our Minnesota lawyers handle most frequently arise out of automobile or motorcycle collisions, but our attorneys also represent families in wrongful death claims that occur from construction accidents, boating accidents, medical mistakes and product defects.
+Our wrongful death lawyers represent the families of people who are killed in an accident as a result of another person’s negligence.
+The wrongful death cases our Minnesota attorneys handle most frequently arise out of automobile or motorcycle collisions, but our attorneys also represent families in wrongful death claims that occur from construction accidents, boating accidents, medical mistakes and product defects.
 It is important that you find an experienced wrongful death lawyer to represent you and your family, but it is also important to find a firm that is not so big you will get lost in the shuffle of too many cases and where they cannot take the time to understand what you are going through.

 WHO CAN RECOVER IN A MINNESOTA WRONGFUL DEATH CLAIM?

 Minnesota law allows the family members of the deceased to bring a wrongful death claim and obtain compensation for the loss of their loved one.
 (For more information on the loss of a child, see Compensation for Child Killed in Accident).
 The family members who can potentially recover in a wrongful death case are those that are defined as “next of kin” if the deceased had died without a will.
-A court will ultimately decide who are the next of kin, but generally this could include any relative descending from any of the deceased person’s grandparents (for example, uncles, aunts, cousins, etc.), plus a spouse and adopted children.
+A court will ultimately decide who are the next of kin, but generally this would include any relative descending from any of the deceased person’s grandparents (for example, uncles, aunts, cousins, etc.), plus a spouse and adopted children.
 An unmarried boyfriend or girlfriend cannot be included even if engaged to be married or living together like a married couple.
-When you call our office, a wrongful death lawyer will help you through the process of notifying family members of their potential claim and explaining their rights to them.
+When you call our office, a top wrongful death lawyer will help you through the process of notifying family members of their potential claim and explaining their rights to them.

 HOW IS COMPENSATION DECIDED FOR WRONGFUL DEATH IN MN?

 The amount of compensation required to compensate a family for a wrongful death claim in Minnesota is determined by considering the whole picture of the family’s loss.
 This includes the value of the deceased person’s earnings, i.e. how much money they made and how many more years they were expected to work.
 Equally important is the value of the services they would have provided for the family.
-The loss of a stay-at-home mom with young children is an obvious example, but each family member contributes to the family in many ways and the loss effects differently family members differently.
+The loss of a stay-at-home mom with young children is an obvious example, but each family member contributes to the family in many ways and the loss affects different family members differently.
 The hardest wrongful death cases involve the loss of a child, but the loss of an elderly family member can be just as devastating.
 Although those cases usually do not involve a loss of earnings, the family may still recover for the aid, advice and comfort lost by the death of their family member.
 Our wrongful death attorneys will work hard to make sure that your family is compensated as fully as possible for the entirety of the loss that has been suffered.

 When our MN wrongful death lawyers work with a family that has suffered such a tragic loss, we will guide you through your claim and the legal process.
 An attorney will sit down with the family however many times and however long it takes to get a complete understanding of the loss the family has suffered from this wrongful death.
 We will want to know your stories about the joys you have shared in the past and had been looking forward to in the future, and how you have supported each other through your sorrows or difficult times.
-Our wrongful death lawyer will ask you for family videos and photographs, holiday and special occasion cards, gifts, etc. The best wrongful death lawyers in MN understand that this is a process that takes time.
+Our wrongful death attorney will ask you for family videos and photographs, holiday and special occasion cards, gifts, etc. The best wrongful death lawyers in MN understand that this is a process that takes time.
 Patience and compassion are so important for a family going through this process.
 Our top wrongful death lawyers have significant experience and understand wrongful death law in Minnesota, so we can make sure you and your family get the compensation you are entitled to for your loss.